SFTtech/nyan/doc/nyan.md

 `.nyan` files are read by the nyan interpreter part of `libnyan`.

-* You feed in a directory containing many `.nyan` files
+* You feed `.nyan` files into the `nyan::Database`
-* It parses the contents and adds it to the `nyan::Database`
-* It does type checking to verify the integrity of the data hierarchy
+* All data is loaded and checked for validity
 * You can query any member and object of the store
-* You can use pointers to them in the engine
+* You can hold `nyan::Object`s as handles
-* You can apply patches to any object at any time
+* You can apply patches to any object at a given time, all already-applied patches after that time are undone
+* All data history is stored over time

-### Database subtrees
+### Database views

-Problem: Different Players have different states of the same nyan tree.
+Problem: Different players and teams have different states of the same nyan tree.

-Solution: Create another hierarchy of state trees.
+Solution: Hierarchy of state views.

-A nyan database can have a parent database.
+A `nyan::View` has a parent which is either the root database or another `nyan::View`.

-The child database then stores the state for the player, the parent the global state.
+The view then stores the state for e.g. a player.

 What does that mean?

-* One can create a sub-database of the main database
+* You can create a view of the main database
+* You can create a view of a view
+* Querying values respects the view the query is executed in
-* If a patch is applied in that subdatabase, the main one remains unchanged and just queries to the subdatabase will yield an updated result
+* If a patch is applied in a view, the parent ones remains unchanged  ASDF and just queries to the view will yield an updated result

+Querying data works like this:
+* `nyan::Object obj = view.get(object_name)`
+  * The `nyan::Object` is just a handle which is then used for real queries
+* `obj.get(member_name, time)` will evaluates the member of the object at a give time
+  * asdf

-* Internally, this works as follows:
+Patching data works as follows:
-  * Query the subdatabase for a patch object
+* Obtain a patch object from some view
+  * `nyan::Object patch = view.get(patch_name);`
-    * If it is known in the subdatabase, return it
+  * If it is known in the view, return it
-    * Else return it from the parent database
+  * Else return it from the parent view
+* Create a transaction with this Patch to change the view state at the desired time
+  * `nyan::Transaction tx = view.new_transaction(time);`
-  * When that patch is applied to a subdatabase, the subdatabase tries to
+* Add one or more patch objects to the transaction
-    * Find the target object in its store or otherwise get it from the parent database.
-If it doesn't have it either, query the next parent until the root was reached.
-    * If it was not found in in the subdatabase, create an object with the target object name in the subdatabase which inherits from the object in the parent database.
-This is repeated until the direct parent database has a object of the correct name.
+  * `tx.add(patch); tx.add(...);`
+* Commit the transaction
+  * `bool success = tx.commit();`
+  * This triggers, for each patch in the transaction:
+    * Determine the patch target object by evaluating `__patch__`
+    * Copy the patch target object in a (new) state at `time`
+      * Query the view of the transaction at `time` for the target object, this may recursively query parent views
+      * If there is no state at `time` in the view of the transaction, create a new state
+      * Copy the target object into the state at `time` in the view of the transaction
+    * Linearize the inheritance hierary to a list of patch objects
+      * e.g. if we have a `SomePatch<TargetObj>()` and `AnotherPatch(SomePatch)` and we would like to apply `AnotherPatch`, this will result in `[SomePatch, AnotherPatch]`
-    * Apply the patch to the object in the subdatabase.
+    * Apply the list left to right and modify the copied target object

-If objects are queried in subdatabases and not found, the query is redirected to their parent database and no child object is created in the subdatabase.

-If they were found, the value is determined via the inheritance tree normally.
+    * Notify child views that this patch was applied, perform the patch there as well

-This approach reuses the value generation for same-named objects in different databases.
-If the team gets a database with the main db as parent and each player gets a database with the matching team db as parent, team boni and player specific updates can be handled in an "easy" way.
+This approach allows different views of the database state and integrates with the patch idea so e.g. team boni and player specific updates can be handled in an "easy" way.

-### API
+### Embedding nyan

 A mod API could be implemented as follows: Create a `nyan::Object` named `Mod` that has a member with a set of patches to apply.
 To add new data to the engine, inherit from this `Mod`-object and add patches to the set.
 This `Mod`-object is registered to the engine with a mod description file.

+#### API definition example

 In practice, this could look like this: